gopasspw/gopass/docs/backends.md

 As of today the names and responsibilities of these backends are still unstable and will probably change.

-By providing suiteable backends gopass can use differnt kinds of encryption (see XC below) or storage.
+By providing suitable backends gopass can use different kinds of encryption (see XC below) or storage.
-For example it is pretty straight forward to add mercurial or bazaar as an SCM backend or implement a Vault storage.
+For example it is pretty straightforward to add mercurial or bazaar as an SCM backend or implement a Vault storage.

 All backends are in their own packages below `backend/`.
 They need to implement the